The Best Burr Coffee Grinder For You In 2023 Is Below…

 - Portafilter Holder?
 No

-The Virtuoso Plus is the updated version of the Baratza Virtuoso, which has been one of the industry’s favorite coffee grinders for the past 2 decades.
+The Virtuoso Plus is the updated version of the Baratza Virtuoso, which has been one of the industry’s favourite coffee grinders for the past 2 decades.
 It’s easy to use (and you can’t deny that it’s sexy AF) but the reason it’s so well-loved is the exceptional motor and burr design.
 Read our full review of the Virtuoso+ here.

 The commercial-quality burrs and DC motor work together to reduce friction, heat, and grind beans extremely consistently.
 They say that if you ask a barista what grinder they have at home, chances are it will be a Virtuoso – that’s a strong vote!
 The upgraded ‘+’ model features a digital display and timer to make grinding even easier than before.